 For the iPad, while still complex, there is a lot of space to play around with.
 So, squeezing every component into one tightly packed space doesn’t turn out to be a necessity for the larger tablet but an absolute must for the much smaller iPhones.

-While the recent iPad Pros have brought in a few new features like ProMotion that were introduced on the tablet first, generally, the iPhone gets the latest feature before the iPad.
-When creating a new feature or service, a lot of money is poured into research and development.
+While the recent iPad Pros have brought in a few new features like ProMotion that were introduced on the tablet first, generally, the iPhone gets the latest features before the iPad.
+When creating a new feature or service, much money is poured into research and development.

 Once the product is finally developed, it is only a matter of fitting in that feature and developing an affordable means to mass-produce it.
 Since the iPhone usually gets the newer feature first, a premium is placed on its exclusivity.
 This is to make up for the amount invested in R&D alongside establishing a sense of prestige.